-The researchers found that at the end of Part 2, the average amount of "off" time decreased in the participants who got rotigotine and those who got the placebo.
+The researchers found that, at the end of Part 2 of the study, the average scores decreased in the participants who got rotigotine and in those who got the placebo.
 They found that the average decrease was bigger in the participants who got rotigotine.

-At the end of Part 2 of the study, the average amount of "off" time had:
+At the end of Part 2 of the study, the average decrease in the UPDRS Part 2 and Part 3 total scores was:

-- decreased by an average of 2.36 hours in the participants who got rotigotine - decreased by an average of 1.13 hours in the participants who got the placebo
+- 4.9 points in the participants who got rotigotine - 0.2 points in the participants who got the placebo